 Additional Articles for your reading pleasure

-Why “Being Agile” Matters More Than Ever in 2026
+Why 'Being Agile' Matters More Than Ever

-The Role of Artificial Intelligence (AI) in Universal Design for Learning (UDL)
+The Role of Artificial Intelligence in Universal Design for Learning

-Universal Design for Learning (UDL) in Instructional Design and Human Performance
+Universal Design for Learning in Instructional Design and Human Performance

 Needs Assessment for Instructional Design

-To maintain and improve, you first need to assess or measure your current capability.
-A needs assessment is a systematic process for identifying gaps between the current and desired states in performance, knowledge, skills, attitudes, or conditions, and using that information to make informed decisions about whether and how to intervene.
+A needs assessment is a systematic process for identifying gaps between the current state and the desired state in performance, knowledge, skills, attitudes, or conditions, and using that information to make informed decisions about whether and how to intervene.
+Roger Kaufman defines needs assessment as "a process for identifying needs and placing them in priority order on the basis of what it costs to meet the need versus what it costs to ignore it" (Dean & Ripley, 2016, p.
+43).

 Agile Meets AI